httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

     request.
     * If DEST is not an empty string and If DEST and REQUEST_DEST are not the same value, return FALSE
+1. Let BASEURL be the URL of the dictionary request.
+1. LET URL represent the URL of the outbound request being checked.
+1. If the {Origin} of BASEURL and the {Origin} of URL are not the same, return FALSE.
 1. Let MATCH be the value of "match" for the given dictionary.
-1. Let BASEURL be the URL of the dictionary request.
 1. Let PATTERN be a URLPattern constructed by setting input=MATCH, and baseURL=BASEURL (https://urlpattern.spec.whatwg.org/).
-1. LET URL represent the request URL being checked.
 1. Return the result of running the "test" method of PATTERN with input=URL (https://urlpattern.spec.whatwg.org/#ref-for-dom-urlpattern-test)